-F. Revisions to Permits
+G. Revisions to Permits

-- 1. When an applicant seeks to revise a Shoreline Substantial Development Permit, Conditional Use Permit, or Variance, whether such permit or variance was granted under this SMP, or under the Cowlitz County SMP in effect prior to adoption of the City of Longview SMP, the DCD shall request from the applicant detailed plans and text describing the proposed changes to the project.
-If the staff determines that the proposed changes are within the general scope and intent of the original Substantial Development Permit, Conditional Use Permit or Variance, as the case may be, the revision may be approved by the DCD Director, without the need for the applicant to file a new Substantial Development Permit application, provided the development is consistent with the SMA, WAC 173-27-100 (Revisions to Permits). - 2.
-All shoreline permit revisions shall be transmitted to the DOE upon the DCD Director's final decision.
+- 1. When an applicant seeks to revise a shoreline permit, whether such permit was granted under this SMP or under the Cowlitz County SMP in effect prior to adoption of the City of Longview SMP, the DCD shall request from the applicant detailed plans and text describing the proposed changes to the project.
+If the staff determines that the proposed changes are within the general scope and intent of the original permit and consistent with the SMP and SMA the revision may be approved by the DCD Director, without the need for the applicant to file a new shoreline permit. - 2.
+All shoreline permit revisions shall be transmitted to Ecology upon the DCD Director's final decision.
 If the revision is to a Shoreline Substantial Development Permit, it becomes effective immediately upon final decision by the DCD Director.
-If the permit revision is concerning a shoreline conditional use or shoreline variance permit, the proposed revision is subject to DOE review.
-The DOE shall respond with its final decision on the permit revision request within 15 days of the date of receipt by the DOE per WAC 173-27-100(6).
-The DCD shall notify parties of record of the final decision.

-3. All shoreline permit revisions may be appealed to the Shoreline Hearings Board within 21 days of the final decision to the permit revision per WAC 173-27-100(8).
+If the permit revision is concerning a Shoreline Conditional Use or Shoreline Variance Permit, the proposed revision is subject to Ecology review.
+Ecology shall respond with its final decision on the permit revision request within 15 days of the date of receipt by Ecology per WAC 173-27-100(6).
+The DCD shall notify parties of record of the final decision. - 3.
+All shoreline permit revisions may be appealed to the Shoreline Hearings Board within 21 days of the final decision to the permit revision per WAC 173-27-100(8).

-G. Enforcement
+H. Enforcement

-1. Any person failing to conform to the terms of a permit issued in accordance with the SMP or who undertakes development on the shorelines of the state without first obtaining any permit required by the SMP shall be subject to a civil penalty per WAC Sections 173-27-240 through 173-27-300.
+1. Any person failing to conform to the terms of a permit issued in accordance with the SMP or who undertakes development on the Shorelines of the State without first obtaining any permit required by the SMP shall be subject to a civil penalty per WAC Sections 173-27-240 through 173-27-300.

-H. Nonconforming Use and Development
+I. Nonconforming Use and Development